jeudesprits/PSTask/README.md

 }
 ```

-### ProducerTask recieve(completion:) method
+### Recieving

-But this method is more suitable for people who create their tasks for reuse and in the completion of work they want to perform some kind of internal work.
+`finished(with:)` method is more suitable for people who create their tasks for reuse and in the completion of work they want to perform some kind of internal work.

-Generally speaking, for any operation for ordinary purposes, to get the result of the task you should use the following method:
+Generally speaking, for any operation for ordinary purposes, to get the result of the task you should use the following method `recieve(completion:)`:

 ```swift
 let t1 =